disqus/DISQUS-API-Recipes/mobile/swift-demo-social-login/README.md

 3. Verify that the local server is running by going to http://localhost:5000/.

 ## Setting up client environment
-1. Build the swift client
+1. Build the social_login_client.xcworkspace
-2. Run the swift client
+2. Run the simulator
 3. At this point you should be able to log in via social auth.